 -

-Workout recovery or sore muscles: Try a topical cream or balm with menthol and camphor as well.
+Workout recovery or sore muscles: Try a CBD sports cream with menthol and camphor.

 -